dockstore/dockstore-support/tooltester/README.md

 # Running tooltester:
 A sample config file is shown below.
 This one will run tool tester with staging and dockstore-version 1.7.0-beta.6.

 Ensure that these fields are filled out correctly.
+Note that the dockstore-version below is for the Dockstore CLI version (not webservice)

 ```
 runner = cromwell cwltool cwl-runner